 What is CrossFit?

-An almost limitless range of activities can be undertaken during workouts, using a variety of fitness equipment.
-This means that no two sessions need ever be exactly the same, unless you want them to be.
-While the workouts are intense, each element is short, with an entire session typically lasting just fifteen to twenty minutes.
+With an almost limitless range of activity and equipment options, no two sessions need ever be exactly the same unless you want them to be.
+Though CrossFit exercise routines are intense, each element is short, with an entire session typically lasting just fifteen to twenty minutes.

-Read on to find out more about CrossFit and decide if doing CrossFit workouts at home could be for you.
+Read on to find out more about home CrossFit workouts and decide if they could be for you.

-CrossFit is for anyone who wants to build muscle tone and increase their strength, fitness level, balance, and flexibility.
+CrossFit exercise routines will suit anyone who wants to build muscle tone and increase their strength, fitness level, balance, and flexibility.

 What Does a Typical CrossFit Workout Consist Of?